 30. Attend the Queenstown Arts and Craft Market

 Every Saturday many local artists set up small stalls on the waterfront in town (Earnslaw Park) to sell their handmade goods.
 Here is where you’ll find that special gift for a loved one back home or a souvenir to remember your trip.
-Not only will you find unique gifts and items here, but you’ll support local vendors and have fun at the same time interacting with everyone, sampling tasty treats, and listening to talented buskers.
+Not only will you find unique gifts and items here, but you’ll also support local vendors and have fun interacting with everyone, sampling tasty treats, and listening to talented buskers.

-This Arts and Craft market is open all winter long from 9:30 am to 3:30 pm.
+This Arts and Crafts market is open all winter long, every Saturday, from 9:30 am to 4 pm.
 It’s free to visit, but do bring some cash as I highly doubt you’ll be able to leave empty-handed!

 31. Go ziplining

-Less extreme than bungy jumping or skydiving, ziplining in New Zealand offers panoramic views from high up in the air as you speed through the treetops.
+Less extreme than bungy jumping or skydiving, ziplining offers panoramic views from high up in the air as you speed through the treetops.
 Plus, it’s completely doable in the winter months.

 You can choose from a range of tours when booking which include as few as 2 zip lines and as many as 6.